 (Note that, for the purposes of this trope, "neon" is defined broadly.
-Most "neon" lights don't actually use neon anymore, but any bright city lights can be put to the same purpose.)
+Most "neon" lights don't actually use neon anymore, mostly being replaced by LED lights, but any bright city lights can be put to the same purpose.)

 - One episode of Pokémon ("The Song of Jigglypuff") introduces the Vegas-like Neon Town, where the lights are always on and nobody seems to sleep.
 The Officer Jenny there has a notably short temper from being overworked.

 - Yu Gi Oh ARCV: As the series takes place throughout four different dimensions, each of them has a different aesthetic to tell them apart, and create the proper atmosphere.
 The Synchro Dimension's "City" is a Crapsaccharine World, where 99% of the total wealth is controlled by only 1% of the population.
 The City has extremely high skyscrapers lit up so brightly that the night turns into day.
 It is even lampshaded.

 Yugo: Beautiful, isn't it?
 How much wealth is in this skyline?